Donut-Doctor/crud/README.md

 ## Simple CRUD App
-This is a basic full-stack CRUD app using:
+This is a basic CRUD app using:
 MongoDB for database
 Express & Node.js for backend
 React.js for frontend